Strategic Programme for Knowledge-Based Innovation

-NTNU has just adopted a new strategy for the period 2018 – 2025 with innovation as a core area.
-We are now appointing 15 innovation managers to help transform more research into benefits in practice.
+NTNU has adopted a new strategy for the period 2018 – 2025 with innovation as a core area.
+We appointed innovation managers to help transform more research into benefits in practice.
 The positions form part of the NTNU Strategic Programme for Knowledge-Based Innovation.

 The Innovation Managers' most important responsibility

-You will have a position in the discipline of innovation, in which key responsibilities will be to:
+The Innovation Manager’s have a position in the discipline of innovation, in which key responsibilities are: